 A selection process is utilized for the PELS program.
-To facilitate this process, after the application deadline all applications packets received for that PELS Session are provided to the PELS Selection Committee for their review.
+To facilitate this process, applications packets received for each PELS Session are provided to the PELS Selection Committee after the application deadline.
 Each applicant is contacted by a member of the Selection Committee for a brief interview.
-The purpose of the interview is to ensure the applicant has taken the time to familiarize themselves with the PELS program, is committed to expanding their leadership abilities to the benefit of their organization, and is committed to attending and fully participating in each phase of the program.
-After the selection committee discusses each application and makes their selections, applicants will be notified of their status.
+The purpose of the interview is to ensure applicants have taken the time to familiarize themselves with the PELS program, are committed to expanding their leadership abilities to the benefit of their organization, and are committed to attending and fully participating in each phase of the program.
+After selections are made for each session, applicants are notified of their status.
 Applicants are evaluated based upon the following criteria:

 - Proper completion of the application and submission of all required documents;

 - Applicant meeting the pre-requisites of the program;